MicrosoftDocs/win32/desktop-src/SysInfo/operating-system-version.md

 ---
-Description: 'The Version API Helper functions are used to determine the version of the operating system that is currently running.
-For more information, see Getting the System Version.' ms.assetid: '1a70b1d9-ed66-4201-9921-4e26e4001020'
+Description: The Version API Helper functions are used to determine the version of the operating system that is currently running.
+For more information, see Getting the System Version. ms.assetid: 1a70b1d9-ed66-4201-9921-4e26e4001020
-title: Operating System Version
+title: Operating System Version ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Operating System Version